LikeableSlinky/LikeableSlinky/README.md

 - 👋 Hi, I’m @LikeableSlinky
-- 👀 I’m interested in Retro Gaming
+- 👀 I’m interested in Retro Gaming, Obtainium, Stack Chan + Whatever brings me here.
-- 🌱 I’m currently learning Obtainium
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
 - 😄 Pronouns: ...